19th Summit of the Non-Aligned Movement: Arrangement

 The 19th Summit was decided to be conducted in the capital of Uganda, Kampala as the 18th Non-Aligned Movement (NAM) Summit was held in Azerbaijan.
-The summit took place between 15th and 20th January 2024 at Speke Resort Munyonyo.
+The summit took place between 15 and 20 January 2024 at Speke Resort Munyonyo.

 Participants

 Out of 120 full member states of the movement, 93 of them actively participated in the event in Kampala.
 South Africa was represented by president Cyril Ramaphosa.
 India, one of the founding and core members of the movement that more recently tended to distance itself from NAM due to controversial chairmen selection, was represented by Minister of External Affairs S. Jaishankar.
 In the backdrop of strong criticism of Israel by many participants, Jaishankar avoided explicit condemnation of any side in Gaza war and underlined the substantial humanitarian assistance that his country has extended to the Palestinians while underlining the need for a two-state solution.
-In reference to Russian invasion of Ukraine he stressed how war “anywhere has consequences everywhere.”
-Delegation of Nepal included Prime Minister Pushpa Kamal Dahal and Minister of Foreign Affairs Narayan Prakash Saud.
+In reference to Russian invasion of Ukraine he stressed how war "anywhere has consequences everywhere."
+The delegation of Nepal included Prime Minister Pushpa Kamal Dahal and Minister of Foreign Affairs Narayan Prakash Saud.

 Among the observer countries of the Non-Aligned Movement, Presidency of Bosnia and Herzegovina, three-member collective head of state, was represented by Bosnian Serb member Željka Cvijanović.
 She stated that the policy of non-alignment has stood the test of time, and its principles and values are just as crucial to the world today as they were 60 years ago at the time of the 1st Summit of the Non-Aligned Movement in SFR Yugoslavia.
 Serbia was represented by Minister of Foreign Affairs Ivica Dačić who highlighted the significance of the movement for his country as most of NAM members are ″countries that are friendly to us″ and with majority of them not recognising Kosovo effectively preventing its membership in the United Nations.

 Guest countries included Turkey which was represented by Vice President of Turkey Cevdet Yılmaz who criticised the United Nations Security Council for failing to call for a ceasefire in Gaza Strip.